 By Lacie Blankenship

 We’ve all been in at least one of those painful meetings where the speaker asks a question and receives nothing but blank stares and crickets chirping in response.
-An engaged audience is a strong force behind the impact of any learning experience, and Jen Riley, Senior Lecturer of Marketing at Vanderbilt Business, knows just the strategy to drive student participation in her classes; in fact, Riley was among a team of scholars recognized with the 2023 Innovations in Teaching award from the Society of Marketing Advances (SMA).
+An engaged audience is a strong force behind the impact of any learning experience, and Jen Riley, Senior Lecturer of Marketing at Vanderbilt Business, knows just the strategy to drive student participation in her classes; in fact, Riley was among a team of scholars recognized with the 2023 Innovations in Teaching Award from the Society of Marketing Advances (SMA).

 “This recognition is both an honor and an inspiration,” says Riley.
 “The award signifies a shared commitment to empowering students and embracing the concept that education is a collaborative and innovative adventure.”

 Riley and Priscila Peña, a PhD candidate in marketing at the University of Rhode Island, presented the strategy, “The Participation Competition,” in November at the SMA annual conference in Fort Worth, Texas.
-A paper on the strategy, written by Riley, Peña, and Nicole Davis, a PhD candidate at the University of Georgia, is forthcoming publication in a special edition of Marketing Education Review on Innovative Teaching.
+A paper on the strategy, written by Riley, Peña, and Nicole Davis, a PhD candidate at the University of Georgia, is published in a special edition of Marketing Education Review on Innovative Teaching.

 How can I get my students to participate in class?